cs164spring2019/VM/README.md

 ## Hello, Virtual Machine.

 We will create a simple virtual machine using `bakerx`.
 Our primary goal is to ensure the basics are working, we will not be doing anything fancy&mdash;yet.
+We will explain all the bits in the next section.

-#### Getting virtual machine image
+### Getting virtual machine image

 Pull an 3.9 alpine image.